cakephp/docs/en/appendices.rst

 Forwards Compatibility Shimming
 ===============================

-Forward compatible shimming can prepare your 3.x app for the next major release (4.x).
+FC shimming can prepare your 3.x app for the next major release (4.x).

 If you already want to shim 4.x behavior in 3.x, check out the `Shim plugin <https://github.com/dereuromark/cakephp-shim>`__ that can help mitigate some BC breaking changes.